gurinderc/passworker/README.md

-# pypass
+# jspass
-Password Generate App in Python and Cloudflare Workers
+Password Generate App in JavaScript and Cloudflare Workers